-This research is classified as descriptive research because it explains the description of the concept of love in the book Burdah by Imam Bushiri.
-This research uses two types of data sources, namely: (1) primary data sources obtained from the book Burdah by Imam Bushiri and the book Semiotics of poetry by Michael Rifaterre; and (2) secondary data sources obtained from books and scientific articles related to the topic of discussion.
-The data collection techniques used by researchers are reading techniques and note-taking techniques.
-Meanwhile, researchers used the Milles and Humberman model in analyzing research data.
-This analysis model is clarified into three types, namely: (1) data reduction, namely simplifying the data obtained; (2) data presentation explains each data resulting from reduction; and (3) conclusions drawn answer the research objectives obtained
+This research was classified as descriptive research because it explains the description of the concept of love in the book Burdah by Imam Bushiri.
+This research used two types of data sources, (1) primary data sources obtained from the book Burdah by Imam Bushiri and the book Semiotics of poetry by Michael Rifaterre; and (2) secondary data sources obtained from books and scientific articles related to the topic of discussion.
+The data collection techniques used are reading techniques and note-taking techniques.
+Meanwhile, researchers used the Milles and Humberman model in analyzing data.
+This analysis model is clarified into three types: (1) data reduction simplifies the data obtained; (2) data presentation explains each data resulting from reduction; and (3) conclusions, drawing answer the research objectives.